 When talk turns to improvement and growth it usually turns to our weaknesses.
 It turns to our flaws and things we consider wrong or bad about ourselves that we want to change.

 For years my chief driver was working on my weaknesses.
-Now I realize I had it backwards.
-If you start with your weaknesses, you’ve already mentally taken a backwards step.
+Now I realize I had it backward.
+If you start with your weaknesses, you’ve already mentally taken a backward step.

 I say we turn that on its head and start thinking differently.
 It’s time to stop focusing on your weaknesses.

 Instead, focus on your strengths.

 Focus on supercharging your existing strengths.
 Get passionate about maximizing your strengths and having them work harder for you.

 Most importantly – stop thinking of yourself as something broken that has to be fixed.

 Not sure what your strengths are exactly?
 Head over to gallupstrengthscentre.com to take their strengths finder assessment.
 There is a small fee involved but it’s worth doing.
 In case you’re wondering, I’m not an affiliate so I don’t get a commission for suggesting the assessment, I just found it really interesting!